 SIMUW will run from , .
-Participants live in a dormitory on campus during these six weeks along with the Teaching Assistant Counselors, and are expected to make participation in SIMUW a full-time commitment.
+The approximately 24 participants live in a dormitory on campus during these six weeks along with the Teaching Assistant Counselors, and are expected to make participation in SIMUW a full-time commitment.

 To be eligible for admission to SIMUW, you must

 - be a resident of Washington, British Columbia, Oregon, Idaho, or Alaska;